grullonmiguel/RegridMapper/README.md

-# RegridMapper
+# Regrid Mapper
-A demo to learn how to scrape data from Regrid
+A demo to learn how to scrape data from Regrid using the Selenium WebDriver API.